December 5, 2013

 Adventure Cycling Association has a history of individuals contributing their time, skills, and passion to help us inspire people to travel by bicycle.
 Thanks to our great volunteers, who have donated tens of thousands of hours to us over three decades, we’ve become the national leader in bicycle travel.
 Our way we show our appreciation is by honoring a Volunteer of the Year!

-The Adventure Cycling Awards Program began in 2003 as a way to recognize organizations and individuals who are doing extraordinary things in the name of bike travel.
-Nominations for the 2013 Bicycle Travel Awards will open Monday, July 2, 2013.
-If you would like to know more about past winners and how to nominate someone, please check out our Bicycle Travel Awards.
+The Adventure Cycling Awards program began in 2003 as a way to recognize organizations and individuals who are doing extraordinary things in the name of bicycle travel.
+We are always on the lookout for bicycle-travel heroes.
+If you would like to know more about past winners and how to nominate someone, visit www.adventurecycling.org/awards.

 Photo 1 courtesy of Nicholas Jones | Photo 2 courtesy of Carmina Suter | Photo 3 courtesy of Bruce Porter